flancian/garden/Bernard Stiegler.md

   - [[french]].
   - dead [[2020]].
   - [[wp]]
-    - > Between 1978 and 1983 Stiegler was incarcerated for armed robbery, first at the Prison Saint-Michel in Toulouse, and then at the Centre de détention in Muret.
-It was during this period that he became interested in philosophy, studying it by correspondence with Gérard Granel at the Université de Toulouse-Le-Mirail.
+    - > Between 1978 and 1983 Stiegler was [[incarcerated]] for armed robbery, first at the Prison Saint-Michel in Toulouse, and then at the Centre de détention in Muret.
+It was during this period that he became [[interested in philosophy]], studying it by correspondence with [[Gérard Granel]] at the Université de Toulouse-Le-Mirail.